artsy/artsy.github.io/_posts/2015-08-24-Cocoa-Architecture:-Hybrid-Apps.markdown

 A great example of the furthest to the web-side is [ATOM](https://atom.io), the text editor.
 It's on the extreme side because all of the user interface is built using HTML + CSS, and almost all of the app is in javascript.
 The trade-off for them is that they can easy write cross-platform code, that will work reliably with technology that the vast majority of programmers use.

 An example of a purely native application would be [Energy](https://github.com/artsy/energy/).
 It is a hundred thousand plus lines of Objective-C. Yet under the hood, there's definitely some web-tech there.
-Prior to iOS7 nearly all `UILabel`s, `UITextField`s and `UITextField`s [used WebKit for rendering](http://www.objc.io/issues/5-ios7/getting-to-know-textkit/).
+Prior to iOS7 `UILabel`s, `UITextField`s and `UITextField`s [used WebKit for rendering](http://www.objc.io/issues/5-ios7/getting-to-know-textkit/).
 Not to mention that when a Partner send's an email via Energy, the editor is a `UIWebView`.
-However, from the app developer's perspective they are creating native interactions that act consistent with the rest of the operating system.
+However, from the app developer's perspective they are creating native interactions that are consistent with the rest of the operating system's behavior.

 ### Eigen

 When we started building Eigen, it was very obvious that we had a Sisyphean task ahead of us.
-We wanted to take the core ideas of the Artsy website, _The Art World Online_ and convert it into Mobile, _The Art World in Your Pocket_.
+We wanted to take the core ideas of the Artsy website, _The Art World Online_, and convert it into Mobile, _The Art World in Your Pocket_.

 That's not impossible, but the mobile team was a fraction of the Artsy development team.
 Any new features added to the website would need a mobile equivalent, and given the speed in which web developer's can ship, we'd need to outnumber them to stand a chance at keeping up.

-So, we opted for building a highly integrated mobile website at the same time, it would use the same design language as the iOS app and can act as a way for Android device to access Artsy.
+So, we opted for building a highly integrated mobile website at the same time, it would use the same design language as the iOS app and can act as a way for Android devices to access Artsy.

 ### Techniques for doing it well